 Above and beyond the mere calculation of support there are many other considerations that must be addressed such as: method and timing of payment, enforcement, possible “post-secondary education” expenses, uninsured medical expenses, income tax exemptions, etc. When asked, our clients will often remark that the most surprising element of a child support order is that costs for day care, education, and often clubs, sports and extracurricular expenses are not included in the basic child support payment!

-Yes, the child support calculation process can be quite complicated and it is at all times subject to the broad discretion of the Court.
+The child support calculation process can be very complicated as it is at all times subject to the broad discretion of the court.
 Results can vary a great deal from one case to the next.
-Therefore, it is vital that you seek the advice of legal counsel with experience in the Court in which your child support matter is to be heard.
+Therefore, it is vital that you seek the advice of a Washington family law lawyer experienced in the jurisdiction in which your child support matter is to be heard.

-At the law firm of Spencer & Sundstrom, we have helped hundreds of clients throughout Clark County and Southwest Washington in a variety of child support-related issues.
-We ensure that every relevant detail has been considered in an effort to secure an accurate child support order, including income verification and any applicable allowances that could impact the amount of the order.
+A competent family law lawyer, experienced in child support issues will ensure that every relevant detail has been considered in an effort to secure an accurate child support order, including income verification and any applicable allowances that could impact the amount of the order.
 Which parent is paying for the children’s health insurance, day care, education and other considerations could also significantly change the final amount ordered.